komascript/third-party-enhancements/setspaceenhanced/README.md

 	git clone https://github.com/komascript/third-party-enhancements.git

-You can
-than either unpack and install all the third-party enhancements using:
+You can than either unpack and install all the third-party enhancements using:

 	l3build install --full

-from within the main directory of the cloned respository (omit option `--full` if you don't want the manual) or `setspaceenhanced` only doing the same from within the `setspaceenhanced` sub-directory.
+from within the main directory of the cloned respository.
+For installation of `setspaceenhanced` only run the same command from within the `setspaceenhanced` subdirectory.
+For installation without the manual omit option `--full`, but this is not recommended for developers.

-# How to get the Manuals
+# How to get the Manual

 After installation you should get the user manual using: